APTASU/Jam-project/README.md

 Create Diagram of Code - done

-Finish up our code - not done
+Finish up our code - still working on it

-Start testing our code and get ready for our presentation in Sprint 4 - Not done
+Start testing our code and get ready for our presentation in Sprint 4 - done

-Create a pitch/presentation for our code review Sprint 4 - Not done
+Create a pitch/presentation for our code review Sprint 4 - done

 Sprint 4: